rogeriojorge/vmecpp/README.md

 some extra features such as hot-restart.
 As a result it can run on a laptop, but it is a suitable component for large-scale stellarator optimization pipelines.

-On the other hand, some features of the original Fotran VMEC are not available in VMEC++.
+On the other hand, some features of the original Fortran VMEC are not available in VMEC++.
 See [below](#known-differences-with-respect-to-parvmecvmec2000) for more details.

 ⚠️ VMEC++ is a production-ready physics simulator but still in beta as a standalone Python package ⚠️